-Your checklist of payroll records should include:
+At a minimum, your checklist of federal payroll records should include:

-- Time-related activities for non-exempt employees, including hours worked per week and times clocked in and out.
+- Time-related activities for non-exempt employees, including hours worked per week and times clocked in and out

-- Regular employee deposits to savings accounts, insurance, and pensions.
+- Regular employee deposits to savings accounts, insurance, and pensions

 Authorities who conduct labor department audits or work at insurance agencies will ask for additional requirements depending on which state you operate out of, too.
 Bear in mind that your record-keeping requirements will also change based on the ratio of exempt to non-exempt employees your business employs.

 How Long To Keep Payroll Records

 The IRS is clear that businesses are required to keep most payroll records for three years, although more sensitive information like taxes and retirement statements need to be kept for even longer.
 Information used to calculate wages for your non-exempt employees, like timesheets and schedules, only needs to be kept for two years under the FLSA.

 The Department of Labor also has several items they need you to keep for extended periods of time.
 These are sensitive documents that are important to your employees, no matter how big or small your business is.